GPI functionality supports triggering any template from the currently active template set and including a selection of control commands.

 GPI 3 - Disable rehearsal mode

-Each of the GPI signals 5-11 may be assigned to either trigger a Viz Mosart control command, trigger an arbitrary template from the active template set or trigger a direct take, as follows.
+The next 7 GPI signals may be custom assigned to either a Mosart Control Command or to fire an arbitrary template within the currently active template set.

 Triggering Mosart Control Commands